GeoscienceAustralia/ptha/R/examples/contours_from_source_traces/README.md

         2. These dip values need to respect the concavity.
 For example if the concavity is 'Up', then the dip at the trench must be greater than the deeper dip; and conversely for concave down contours.
 Further, the parabola needs to intersect `Max_depth` (not necessarily true for 'Up' contours, see discussion below).

 ## Running the code
 Once the source-trace shapefiles are created, you should open the script [run_convert_traces_to_contours.R](run_convert_traces_to_contours.R), and edit the variable `source_traces` to point to the traces you'd like to convert to contours (this can contain one or more files).
-One that has been done, you run the code from the command line with:
+Once that has been done, you run the code from the command line with:

     Rscript run_convert_traces_to_contours.R